nzuzomalinga/WanderHop/README.md

 # WanderHop
-Repository For Spark AR Hackathon.
+Repository For Facebook Spark AR Hackathon.

-Augment Reality World Effect, optimised for instagram reels.
+an Augment Reality World Effect, optimised for instagram reels.

 ## Inspiration
 My inspiration for this project is three fold: